Contingency and business continuity planning best practices – Beyond templates and checklists

 The more HR leaders can think about agility in these terms and employ the proper tools (many of them interconnected and cloud-enabled), the easier it will be to develop a more comprehensive set of contingency plans.

 When talking about business-critical roles, HR needs to be able to identify the required skills, potential successors, and alternates who can step in at a time of crisis.
-As part of contingency planning, HR professionals should be constantly imagining and reconfiguring the organization for certain and uncertain times alike.
+As part of contingency planning, HR professionals should be constantly imagining and reconfiguring the organisation for certain and uncertain times alike.
 That means thinking about positions or even entire departments that might need to be moved, reconfigured, or reallocated under various business conditions and scenarios.
 It’s also important to have insight and analytics that lay out the wider effects any of these emergency-situation reconfigurations will have on the company – to payroll or diversity, for example.
 After all, realigning resources to fit with new goals will only go so far if it doesn’t deliver the cost savings required in leaner times or if it adversely affects diversity and inclusion – some of the most important considerations in any company’s long-term plans.

 Most would file training, upskilling, and reskilling under agility (above), but in the context of business contingency planning, training takes on a different meaning.
 In terms of keeping operations running during uncertain times, having a robust training program in place well in advance of any crisis helps HR managers avoid frantic hiring when and if the corporate strategy needs to shift.

-By defining the types of jobs that will be necessary and the requisite skills for each, then instituting the appropriate learning tools, HR managers can set up, launch, and track the needed training programs.
+By defining the types of jobs that will be necessary and the requisite skills for each, then instituting the appropriate learning tools, HR managers can set up, launch, and track the needed training programmes.
 This may constitute upskilling or reskilling initiatives – or a combination of the two – in line with business objectives likely to arise in the face of specific emergency situations.
-Either way, this means setting the concept of skills at the center of the HR talent approach so that they are the foundation of both job descriptions and people’s careers – and are ready for further development before adverse conditions arise.
+Either way, this means setting the concept of skills at the centre of the HR talent approach so that they are the foundation of both job descriptions and people’s careers – and are ready for further development before adverse conditions arise.

 Realigning and reconnecting